 - Listen and learn from the Private & Public Sector

 - Gain valuable insights from international markets,best practices and emerging models

 - Network with the BTR key players and stakeholders; make new contacts and connections

-Organisations and individuals looking to capitalise on the opportunities that exist in the emerging Build to Rent marketplace, interested in understanding the market, identifying opportunities, making the right connections including:
+Organisations and individuals looking at the emerging BTR marketplace, interested in understanding the market, identifying opportunities, making the right connections.